btruhand/blog/_posts/2020-07-13-being-an-early-mentor.md

 # The first mentee

-Six months into my first professional full-time career as a software engineer, I was asked to mentor a new colleague.
+I was asked to mentor a new colleague six months into my first professional full-time career as a software engineer.
 By standards of total working experience this colleague was actually more senior than me, but I just so happen to have worked in the company sooner than him.
-This mentee was also quite adept in his tech skills so aside from a few pointers about the team dynamics, projects, system overview I can't actually remember any specific piece of technical knowledge that I felt I was able to impart.
-Actually I remembered several times where I was surprised with what he showed me, one of them was a specific setup that he had for the terminal-based text editor Vim.
+This mentee was also quite adept in his tech skills, so aside from a few pointers about the team dynamics, projects, system overview I can't actually remember any specific piece of technical knowledge that I felt I was able to impart.
+Actually I remembered several times where I was surprised with what he showed me, for example a specific setup that he had for the terminal-based text editor Vim.
 I have no shame in saying that I actually learned some things from my mentee.

 My relationship with this mentee was more akin to colleague buddies.
 We were both close in age and was very techno-optimistic (I'm less techno-optimistic now) and